shagunsodhani/Lambda-Architecture/README.md

 ### Things so far

-* We have a two layer architecture - with Batch and Serving layer.
+* We have a two-layer architecture - with Batch and Serving layer.

 * We can bake in fault tolerance into both the layers.